Aidan-97/assortedprojects/README.md

 - ReactJS Version (mobile & browser)
   - Add more games/weapons like on the Java version
-  - More polished image display here also
+  - More polished image display potentially possible here also
-  - Improve changing background image functionality (sometimes fine, but sometimes shows gray background briefly before loading next image, interval that images change at seems inconsistent sometimes too)

 ## Other Projects
 More interesting than the exercise solutions, but not as large/complex as the Ratchet & Clank Weapon Game, these are a mix of small-to-medium games/programs including: Hangman, Tic-Tac-Toe & an Anagram Game all made in Java, as well as the aforementioned Breakout game made in JavaScript.
 Screenshot of an example (partial) playthrough of the Anagram Game shown below:-